stonerlab/Stoner-PythonCode/doc/readme.rst

 Stable Versions
 ---------------

+Version 0.8 is now in release-candidate phase.
+The main new features are

+    *   Reworking of the ImageArray, ImageFile and ImageFolder with many updates and new features.
+    *   New mixin based ImageStack2 that can manipulate a large number of images in a 3D numpy array
+    *   Continued re-factoring of DataFolder using the mixin approach
+    *   Further increases to unit-test coverage, bug fixes and refactoring of some parts of the code.
+    *   conda packages now being prepared as the preferred package format

+    After release 0.8 will continue to receive bug fixes and updates.

 The current stable version is 0.7.
 Features of 0.7 include

     *   Replace older AnalyseFile and PlotFile with mixin based versions AnalysisMixin and PlotMixin